jbtrystram/Red_Hat_Internship/LWM2M/LWM2M.md

 ## What's in the Client ?

 Standard objects defined by OMA.
-Objects have a numérical identifier (16bits integer) Objects are registered by the OMA Naming authority Defining a new object is possible via submitting an form to the OMA.
+Objects have a numerical identifier (16bits integer) Objects are registered by the OMA Naming authority Defining a new object is possible via submitting an form to the OMA.

 ### Objects ?

  - Each object may have multiple instances (ID = 8 bits integer)
- - Objects contains resources
+ - Objects contains resources :
   * ID = 16 bits integer
   * Atomic piece of information with a data-type (string, integer...)
   * Can be READ, WRITE, EXECUTED, DELETED or OBSERVED